Dexter's Mom: Now, now, Dexter. If you don't eat your veggies, you can't have any cake. How can you have any cake if you don't eat your veggies?

-- In the Dexter's Laboratory episode "Hunger Strikes", Dexter refuses to eat his peas and so is refused upside-down pineapple cake as while Dee-Dee and Dad are allowed to have the ridiculously unhealthy and large-portioned desserts that dwarfs the size of the small peas they ate (defeating the purpose of eating those peas).
+- In the Dexter's Laboratory episode "Hunger Strikes", Dexter refuses to eat his peas and so is refused his dessert of upside-down pineapple cake while Dee-Dee and Dad are allowed to have the ridiculously unhealthy and large portions of it that dwarfs the size of the small peas they ate (defeating the purpose of eating those peas).
 Dexter, who can't stand vegetables, uses gamma radiation to rearrange his taste buds and adjust his food preferences, but it works a little too well and he starts to have uncontrollable cravings for vegetables that cause him to Hulk Out if he goes too long without consuming any.

 - "Pickles Vs. Pickles" begins with Drew and Charlotte trying to get Angelica to eat broccoli, but Angelica refuses to eat it.
 Drew then tells her that if she doesn't eat her broccoli, she won't get seconds on dessert.
 Angelica finds this unfair and retaliates by throwing her dinner plate against the wall.
 Drew and Charlotte punish her by sending her to her room without dessert.